ARISE-Initiative/robomimic/docs/introduction/overview.md

   <img width="24.0%" src="../images/task_transport.gif">
  </p>

-**robomimic** is a framework for robot learning from demonstration.
+**robomimic** is a framework for robot learning from demonstration, with a focus on learning from human demonstrations.
-It offers a broad set of demonstration datasets collected on robot manipulation domains and learning algorithms to learn from these datasets.
+It offers a broad set of demonstration datasets collected on robot manipulation domains and offline learning algorithms to learn from these datasets.
-While recent advances have been made in imitation learning and batch (offline) reinforcement learning, a lack of open-source human datasets and reproducible learning methods make assessing the state of the field difficult. robomimic is an open-source effort that allows researchers and practitioners to benchmark tasks and algorithms to facilitate fair comparisons, with a focus on learning from human-provided demonstrations.
+**robomimic** aims to make robot learning broadly *accessible* and *reproducible*, allowing researchers and practitioners to benchmark tasks and algorithms fairly and to develop the next generation of robot learning algorithms.

 ## Core Features